 Likewise, a foundation must manage its assets and use them in accordance with the purpose of the organization and provisions of its statute.
 The founder, other donors, and their legal successor may not withdraw and reclaim the provided assets from the foundation (Act V/2013 Section 3:384(1)-(2)).
-A foundation cannot be established for the benefit of the founder, donor, officer, or member of the foundation, or their relatives.
+A foundation cannot be established for the benefit of the founder, donor, officer, or member of the foundation, or their relatives (except for family trust foundations, see above).
 Remuneration to the officers of the foundation does not violate this provision (Act V/2013 Section 3:379(4)).

 There are other legal limitations related to the possible beneficiaries of the foundations, as well.
 The foundation may provide financial services from its assets only to someone who is designated as a beneficiary by the statute or the authorized body of the foundation (Act V/2013 Section 3:385).
 The founder and the donor may be beneficiaries of the foundation only if the purpose of the foundation is to look after the scientific, literary, or artistic work of the founder.
-Relatives of the foundation only if the purpose of the foundation is to look after the scientific, literary, or artistic work of the relative, or to nurse, provide support to, bear the healthcare costs of, or finance the studies of the relative (Act V/2013 Section 3:386(1)-(2)).
+Relatives of the founder and the donor, moreover, may be beneficiaries of the foundation only if the purpose of the foundation is to look after the scientific, literary, or artistic work of the relative, or to nurse, provide support to, bear the healthcare costs of, or finance the studies of the relative (Act V/2013 Section 3:386(1)-(2)).